Climber.Org Driving Directions

 Crane Flat (see also Hwy 120 Overview Map)

-The speed limit from the fire station past the school is only 25mph, which always seems like a speed trap to me since there is no congestion and the road is great.
+The speed limit from the fire station (waypoint FIREST) past the Tuolumne Grove is only 25mph, which always seems like a speed trap to me since there is no congestion and the road is great.

 Crane Flat (waypoint CRANEF) is the junction where Hwy 41 (the purple line from Fresno, via Yosemite Valley) ends at Hwy 120 (the red line).
 The filling station here is open more often than the one in Tuolumne Meadows.